-Finding a Bengal Cat Breeder
+Finding a Great Bengal Cat Breeder

 How we got started as a Bengal Cat Breeder

-Prior to owning my first Bengal, I had no idea that the pedigree cat world existed.
+Before owning my first Bengal, I had no idea that the pedigree cat world existed.
 I stumbled into adopting him, from a breeder who was getting out of the breeding world.
 He was one of her last available kittens, and he was ready to come home right away.
-Which was really the only requirement I had on my list of kitty necessities.
+Which was the only requirement I had on my list of kitty necessities.
 I was going through a very difficult time in my life and was desperate to bring a buddy home immediately.

 To make a long story short, Felix (who is featured in a lot of my photos throughout this website) was the definition of a difficult kitten to raise.
-He had been under socialized and I’m fairly confident that he had basically lived in a crate his whole life.
+He had been under socialized and I’m fairly confident that he had lived in a crate his whole life.
 For the first three weeks of my life with Felix, he refused to come out from under my dresser, and he spent all hours of the day and night caterwauling.
 I thought that I had made a serious mistake.
-The bengal cat breeder, because she was finishing up and not breeding anymore, refused to offer any advice or help, gave me no insight into his background or history, and didn’t respond to any overture of communication that I made.
+The Bengal cat breeder, because she was finishing up and not breeding anymore, refused to offer any advice or help, gave me no insight into his background or history, and didn’t respond to any overture of communication that I made.
 It took me years of very intentional socialization to get him to a point where he was comfortable in his surroundings.
 He is still, to this day, by no means an adventure cat.
-Despite all this, I absolutely love him and he will always be my little baby.
+Despite all this, I love him and he will always be my baby.

-Fast forward a few years, and my husband and I decided we wanted to get another bengal to add to the family.
-But we had the huge concern that we would stumble onto another bengal cat breeder who didn’t make socialization a priority.
+Fast forward a few years, and my husband and I decided we wanted to get another Bengal to add to the family.
+But we had the huge concern that we would stumble onto another Bengal cat breeder who didn’t make socialization a priority.
 Socialization becomes harder as a kitten ages.
 So if the foundation isn’t laid well, then the process of integrating a new kitten into the house becomes so much harder.
 Add to that, the fact that the parent cat’s temperaments also affect how a kitten interacts with humans and it can be tricky to find the right kitten.

 Because we didn’t have the funds to travel all around the country and meet a lot of breeders and their cats.
-As well as the fact that a lot of Bengal cat Breeders keep closed catteries in order to keep disease out of their catteries, we were in a bit of a bind.
-Finally, after talking to numerous breeders, we decided that we wanted to create a positive impact in the pedigree cat world and that the best thing we could do would be to start breeding our own bengal kittens with a massive emphasis on socialization and temperament.
+As well as the fact that a lot of Bengal cat Breeders keep closed catteries to keep disease out of their catteries, we were in a bit of a bind.
+Finally, after talking to numerous breeders, we decided that we wanted to create a positive impact in the pedigree cat world and that the best thing we could do would be to start breeding our Bengal kittens with a massive emphasis on socialization and temperament.
 We wound up finding two wonderful breeders who were able and willing to help us get started and mentor us as we learned the ins and outs of the cat world.

 Our Goals as a Bengal Cat Breeder

 We pour a huge amount of time and energy into our kittens, to give their future homes the best start at connection that they possibly can have.
 We want our kittens to be adored and to fit in with their new families.
 We strive to always be a resource for the families that our kittens go home to, both with our website and through individual communication.
-If you have a question about a kitten you have adopted from us, or are considering adopting from us, don’t hesitate to reach out!
-We are always here to help with unexpected behaviors, questions about kittens, questions about our goals and our role as a Bengal Cat Breeder, literally anything at all!
-The best way to be proactive about finding the right kitten to fit into your family, is to determine what your goals are in your new little buddy and to determine what the goals are of the Bengal Cat Breeder you are working with.
+If you have a question about a kitten you have adopted from us or are considering adopting from us, don’t hesitate to reach out!
+We are always here to help with unexpected behaviors, questions about kittens, questions about our goals and our role as a Bengal Cat Breeder, and anything at all!
+The best way to be proactive about finding the right kitten to fit into your family is to determine what your goals are in your new little buddy and to determine what the goals are of the Bengal Cat Breeder you are working with.